Annie Atkins: Early life

 Atkins grew up in Dolwyddelan in Northern Wales.
 Her mother was an artist and her father a graphic designer.
 Atkins graduated with a degree in visual communications from Ravensbourne University London.
 After graduation, she worked as an art director in the advertising agency McCann-Erickson in Reykjavík, Iceland.
-In 2007, she enrolled in University College Dublin's master in film production program after losing enthusiasm for her work at McCann-Erickson, saying “I thought I’d leave design completely, that I’d study film and be a camera operator or a technician, and then I found this whole other world of design.”
+In 2007, she enrolled in University College Dublin's master's in film production program after losing enthusiasm for her work at McCann-Erickson.
+Inteviewed in 2017, she said: "I thought I'd leave design completely, that I'd study film and be a camera operator or a technician, and then I found this whole other world of design."

 Career

-After graduating from University College Dublin, she worked as a designer on the third season of the BBC costume drama The Tudors in 2007.
+After graduating from University College Dublin, she worked as a designer on the third season of the BBC costume drama The Tudors in 2008.
 As the role was broadly defined, she had varying responsibilities, such as working as a stonemason, signwriter and scribe, and prop maker.
 After The Tudors, Atkins remained in Dublin and bounced around film jobs.

 Atkins was lead graphic designer on The Grand Budapest Hotel (2014).
 The film won the Academy Award for Best Production Design at the 87th Academy Awards.

 Atkins worked on her first video game project, "That's You!", in 2018.

 She teaches workshops out of her studio in Dublin, Ireland.